Yaossg/Sausage-s-Files/mana_craft/tutorial-en.md

 ## General

-`ManaCraft` is a mod developed by Yaossg, Thanks to fly25 for providing some of texture
+`ManaCraft` is a mod developed by Yaossg, Thanks to fly25 for providing some of texture. the English version tutorial is proofread by switefaster.

-JEI is well supported by this mod, which is highly recommended to be installed, for you can look up most recipes, some blocks' and items' instructions, which is never metioned by this tutorial
+JEI is well supported by this mod, which is highly recommended to be installed, for you can look up most recipes, some blocks' and items' instructions, which is never metioned by this tutorial.

 ## World Generations